Don Shave's Ancestral Family Tree

 Biography

-Birth27 April 1747Lydia Denison was born on 27 April 1747 in Stonington, County of New London, Colony of Connecticut, British Colonial America (North America)G.
+Birth27 April 1747Lydia Denison was born on 27 April 1747 in Stonington, Colonial County of New London, Colony of Connecticut, British Colonial America (North America)G.

 Marriage16 October 1769Jonathan Clark and she were married on 16 October 1769 in Colonial County of Windham, Colony of Connecticut, British Colonial America (North America)G.